The0x539/ULTRAKILL-Mods/README.md

 Makes the weapon wheel more worth using (other than as a time slowdown tool).

 # [IntroSkip](IntroSkip)
-Skips the game's splash screen intros, poorly.
+Skips the game's splash screen intro, loading directly into the main menu (or a map).